Solar Eclipse Corona

 expand_more

-1. European Commission Implementing Decision (EU) 2023/941 (Latest Publication) This is the latest implementing decision by the European Commission regarding harmonized standards for personal protective equipment (PPE), published in May 2023.
-The annex of this page explicitly lists the EN ISO 12312-2:2015 standard as an officially recognized EU standard.
+1. Commission Implementing Decision (EU) 2023/941 (Latest Publication) This is the latest implementation decision by the European Commission regarding harmonized standards for personal protective equipment (PPE), published in May 2023.
+The annex explicitly lists the EN ISO 12312-2:2015 standard as an officially recognized EU standard.

-2. EU PPE Regulation (EU) 2016/425 implementation communication: In earlier official communications, the EU detailed that eclipse glasses conforming to the EN ISO 12312-2:2015 standard must bear the CE marking.
-Compliance confers a presumption of conformity from April 21, 2018.
+2. EU PPE Regulation Implementation Communication (EU) 2016/425: In previous official communications, the EU detailed that eclipse glasses compliant with EN ISO 12312-2:2015 must bear the CE mark.
+Compliance confers a presumption of conformity starting April 21, 2018.

 ISO 12312-2 Transmittance Requirements

-• Scope and applicability: It explicitly applies only to non-magnifying products intended for direct observation of the Sun.
-It does not apply to ordinary sunglasses or telescope filters.
+• Scope and applicability: Applies explicitly only to products without magnification intended for direct observation of the Sun.
+Does not apply to ordinary sunglasses or telescope filters.

-• Transmittance limits: It strictly regulates transmittance for UV, visible, and IR rays.
-The maximum allowed luminous transmittance matches a shade 12 welding filter, and the minimum a shade 15.
+• Transmittance limits: Strictly regulates transmittance for UV, visible, and IR rays.
+The maximum allowable luminous transmittance matches a shade 12 welding filter, and the minimum a shade 15.

-• Material quality: Filters must be entirely free of visual defects such as bubbles or scratches.
+• Material quality: Filters must be completely free of visual defects like bubbles or scratches.

-• Mandatory labeling: Certified products must display specific information, including clear warnings that looking at the sun without proper filters can result in permanent eye injury.
+• Mandatory labeling: Certified products must display specific information, including clear warnings that looking at the sun without appropriate filters can result in permanent eye injuries.

 • Official Journal C 209/2018: EU communication detailing the implementation.